 Fungal infections may be superficial or systemic.
-Approximately 20-25% of the human population shows the incidence of skin fungal infections reportable.
-Athlete's foot, dermatophytosis, ringworm or tinea corporis, itchiness of jock or tinea cruris and candidiasis are examples of fungal infection.
+Approximately 20-25% of the human population shows the incidence of skin fungal reportable. infections Athlete's foot, dermatophytosis, ringworm or tinea corporis, itchiness of jock or tinea cruris and candidiasis are examples of fungal infection.
 Candida, Aspergillus, Penicillium, Cryptococcus and Coccidioides are the causative organism of fungal infections.
 Fungal infections are highly contagious and identified simply by visual symptoms like redness, itching, cracking and peeling.
 Initial-stage fungi attack the surface of the skin and later spread into the deeper layers of the skin by desquamation.
 Azoles, polyenes, echinocandins, allylamines and antimetabolites are five broad categories of antifungal agents.

 Treatment for fungal infections through a topical route provides several advantages such as patient compliance, targeting the site of infection, enhancement in treatment efficacy and decrease in risk of systemic side effects.
 Various dermatological skin infections are treated with different types of effective antifungal compounds The oral conventional formulations showed several drawbacks like poor absorption, drug-drug interactions, high metabolism and toxicity.
-Even the marketed conventional topical dosages such as lotions, sprays, ointment, gels and creams show various challenges like the barrier function of stratum
+Even the marketed conventional topical dosages such as lotions, sprays, ointment, gels and creams show various challenges like the barrier function of stratum corneum, poor drug penetration, limiting local bioavailability and irritation or allergic reactions.
+Gels are one of the semisolid topical drug delivery systems and they contain a transparent gelling agent to form three-dimensional colloidal structures.
+These preparations are transparent and opaque.
+The limitation of topical conventional dosages can be overcome by formulating drugs in vesicular systems like ethosome, transethosomes, and transferosomes etc.

-Received: 27/9/2023 & Accepted: 21/11/2023
+Received : 27/9/2023 & Accepted : 21/11/2023